 The interludes are a little distracting, and the first half is stronger than the second, but The Electric Lady is still an embarrassment of riches.

-Dirty Computer is sometimes patchy and sometimes sails too close to the mainstream, but at the same time it’s a riveting record – Monáe sells it on personality alone, and there are plenty of terrific songs.
+Dirty Computer is sometimes patchy and more generic than Monelle’s previous work, but it’s a riveting record that Monáe sells on personality alone.

 Ten Favourite Janelle Monáe Songs